khangdaovinh21/MyPicSearch/README.md

 If you encounter any issues during usage, please check your internet connection and try again.
 This is a preliminary guide to help users get started and explore the Mypicsearch app effectively and effortlessly.

+FUNCTIONALITY LIST OF MYPICSEARCH TASK

+MainActivity
+Functionality:
+• Display a list of images from an API when the application starts.
+• Allow users to enter search keywords and perform new image searches.
+• Implement pagination and load more images when scrolling to the end of the list.
+• Apply Shared Element Transition effect when switching from FullScreenImageActivity to MainActivity to create a smoother experience when the user selects an image.

+FullScreenImageActivity
+Functionality:
+• Display a full-screen image from the list when a user taps on an image in MainActivity.
+• Allow users to zoom in, zoom out, and pan the image.
+• Provide a button to open the image source in a web browser.
+• Apply Shared Element Transition effect when switching from MainActivity to FullScreenImageActivity to create a smoother experience when the user selects an image.

+PresentationActivity
+Functionality:
+• Display a slideshow of images automatically.
+• Allow users to control the slideshow (pause, resume) and switch between images.
+  OriginalSourceActivity
+  Functionality:
+• Display the original source of an image in a web browser when the user taps on the "Open Source" button from FullScreenImageActivity.

+ZoomImageView
+Functionality:
+• Custom ImageView that supports zooming and panning of images.
+• Allow users to zoom in, zoom out, and pan the image to view details.

+ZoomActivity
+Functionality:
+• Display an image with zoom, pan functionalities similar to ZoomImageView.
+• Provide a user interface for interacting with the image.

+ImageAdapter
+Functionality:
+• Manage and display a list of images in a RecyclerView.
+• Allow updating the list of images and handle events when users click on an image.

+CustomImagePagerAdapter
+Functionality:
+• Manage and display a list of images in a ViewPager.
+• Load and display images from URLs using the Glide library.

+SpacingItemDecoration
+Functionality:
+• Add spacing between items in a RecyclerView.
+• Provide customizable spacing between items.

+SearchService
+Functionality:
+• Define API methods for searching images from the server.
+• Use Retrofit to send requests and receive responses from the server.

+MainActivity and RetrofitClient
+Functionality:
+• MainActivity is the main screen of the application.
+• RetrofitClient is a singleton object used to initialize Retrofit and configure sending and receiving data from the server.

+GestureListener and ScaleListener
+Functionality:
+• GestureListener and ScaleListener are used in ZoomImageView to handle swipe and scale events on images, allowing users to zoom, pan, and interact with images.